pete3n/nixvim-flake/README.md

 videos, and support.
-There are too many people to thank, but for this project in particular, I'd like to thank [@vimjoyer](https://github.com/vimjoyer) for piquing my interest in Nixvim with [his video](https://youtu.be/b641h63lqy0) and [@GaetanLepage](https://github.com/GaetanLepage) for maintining the Nixvim project.
+There are too many people to thank, but for this project in particular, I'd like to thank [@vimjoyer](https://github.com/vimjoyer) for piquing my interest in Nixvim with [his video](https://youtu.be/b641h63lqy0) and [@GaetanLepage](https://github.com/GaetanLepage) for maintaining the Nixvim project.